Loading...

 The Sirloin

-The Sirloin is a classic steak that is tasty and tender, and particularly well suited for having with a variety of steak sauces.
+The Sirloin is a classic that is tasty and tender, and particularly well suited for having with a variety of steak sauces.

 The Fillet